hblok/grpc-web-bazel-ts-example/README.md

 bazel build ...
 ```

 The first time this executes, everything will be downloaded and compiled, which can take quite some time.
 There are many dependencies to fetch, including Bazel dependencies, NPM packages, Java packages.
 Usually, the entire GRPC stack is compiled from source.
-However, the good news is that Bazel is brilliant at cache its work, so the following executions will be blazing fast.
+However, the good news is that Bazel is brilliant at caching its work, so the following executions will be blazing fast.

 To start the three server instances, use three terminal windows to execute each of the following: